 -Can deposit a grant cheque in the name of the ad hoc group/collective

 Note: Ad hoc groups/collectives come together for a one-time project (ad hoc group) or have ongoing activity (collective).

--He governed by a volunteer board of directors or an advisory board;
+-Be governed by a volunteer board of directors or an advisory board

--Have a designated staff member responsible for the applicant’s arts programming, and
+-Have a designated staff member responsible for the applicant’s arts programming

 -Record companies/labels, managers, agents and lawyers

--Organizations that receive an operating grant in other OAC programs, with the exception of organizations mandated to serve one or more of OAC’s priority groups.
+-Organizations that receive an operating grant in other OAC programs, with the exception of organizations mandated to serve one or more of the OAC priority groups.